ethereum/consensus-specs/specs/altair/beacon-chain.md

     Return the base reward for the validator defined by ``index`` with respect to the current ``state``.

     Note: A validator can optimally earn one base reward per epoch over a long time horizon.
-    This takes into account both per-epoch (e.g. attestation) and intermittent duties (e.g. block proposal and sync committees)
+    This takes into account both per-epoch (e.g. attestation) and intermittent duties (e.g. block proposal and sync committees).
     """
     increments = state.validators[index].effective_balance // EFFECTIVE_BALANCE_INCREMENT
     return Gwei(increments * get_base_reward_per_increment(state))